 All visa applications are subject to a non-refundable £10.20 VFS service charge.

-Transit: up to 15 days within three months of the date of issue.
+Transit: valid for three days of transit through India within 15 days of the date of issue.

 Tourist/business: three to six months, or one or two years (maximum stay of 180 days per visit).